 Geocaching at Kejimkujik

-Kejimkujik National Park and National Historic Site and its partner, the Association of Nova Scotia Geocaching are pleased to offer three geocaching series:
+Kejimkujik National Park and National Historic Site and its partner, the Association of Nova Scotia Geocaching are pleased to offer these geocaching series:

-Historic Waterways Series (launched in 2012) - built on Historic Waterways from Kejimkujik’s past.
+Historic Waterways (launched in 2012) - built on Historic Waterways from Kejimkujik’s past.
 Visitors will paddle to five different sites within Kejimkujik that give insight how Mi'kmaw people travelled using the lakes, rivers and portages.

-Family Foundations series (launched in 2011) - combines hiking, canoeing and biking to caches located in Kejimkujik’s backcountry.
+Family Foundations (launched in 2011) - combines hiking, canoeing and biking to caches located in Kejimkujik’s backcountry.
 This challenging route explores Mi'kmaw culture, local farming traditions, old cabins, and logging history at Kejimkujik.

-Under Starry Skies series (launched in 2010) - created in honour of Kejimkujik's designation as a Dark Sky Preserve in 2010.
+Under Starry Skies (launched in 2010) - created in honour of Kejimkujik's designation as a Dark Sky Preserve in 2010.
 This series offers visitors a true challenge by hiking and canoeing into the less-visited areas of the park.

 To participate, here's what you need to do:

 • Click here to get to nsgeocaching.com.
 To print your Kejimkujik Geocaching Passport, click on "Parks Canada Downloads".

 • Bring along a GPS device when you visit Kejimkujik.

 • Purchase your park pass.
 Passports are also available at the Visitor Centre.